‘Forsaken ~ Loggerhead Shrike & Skink’ copyright Susan A. Walton, S. A. Walton Studio, Hudson, Florida.

 These lizards were hard to ignore, being so elegantly dressed in fine scales that shimmered in the light.
 I spent a great deal of time trying to catch them, until I was quite skilled at finding their hiding places.
 I am sure they didn’t appreciate all the little Lego houses I built for them, either, for as bright and fanciful as these structures were, they were essentially cells, within which they were stuck as prisoners until something else distracted me.

-I have a friend who shared his own childhood experiences with me when he took me to his family farm in Illinois after his father had passed away.
+I have a friend who shared his own childhood experiences with me when he drove me to his family farm in Illinois after his father had passed away.
 It was a bittersweet day, cloudy, and a little chilly, and I could tell he was burdened by all the decisions he was going to be facing.
-We walked the place, the empty fields his father had farmed, and then the smaller patch of woods that his father was fortunately unable to plow.
+We walked the place, the empty fields his father had farmed, and then the smaller patch of woods down a steep slope that his father was fortunately unable to plow.
 The soil was rich and deep, and there were no rocks to inhibit the plow.
 The land sloped down into the woods, and the gullies among the trees were deep, probably made so by the erosion from farming above.

-There was larkspur, wood violet, and Dutchman’s Breeches in abundance, carpeting the ground and dancing in the breeze, untrampled by the passage of people or livestock.
-But there were also neighbors, and not all of the neighborly sort; they were the kind who take advantage of you when you are away.
-That, and the passing of his parents, was weighing on my friend’s mind, who like most farm raised men, suffer in silence.
+There was larkspur, wood violet, and Dutchman’s breeches in abundance, carpeting the ground and dancing in the breeze, untrampled by the passage of people or livestock.
+But there were also neighbors, and not all of them the neighborly sort; there were one or two who were the kind that take advantage of you when you are away, and make you wonder if you should just sell and move on.

-We didn’t find any mushrooms that day as we had hoped, but did work our way up the copse of mighty oaks, the kind that have huge, sweet acorns with fringed caps nearly enclosing them, acorns much prized by squirrels and whitetail deer.
-Near them was this big honey locust tree, standing out on this bleak hill in the gray spring day in a way it never would in summer or fall, looking stark and drained of life, bearing its own wickedly sharp crown of thorns.
+Near the oaks was this big honey locust tree, standing out on this bleak hill in the gray spring day in a way it never would in summer or fall, looking stark and drained of life, bearing its own wickedly sharp crown of thorns.

-So I set out initially to try and paint symbolically about sin and about cruelty, and the idea of the shrike came to me; a songbird with a taste for flesh and one known to impale unfortunate lizards and insects on thorns, to store the prey for later consumption.
-I chose as its victim one of my beloved, harmless, and beautiful skinks.
-I know it isn’t exactly the sort of painting people might purchase as a gift, but that’s OK.
-Not all art has to be marketable.
+I set out initially to try and paint symbolically about sin and about cruelty, and the idea of the shrike came to me; a songbird with a taste for flesh and one known to impale unfortunate lizards and insects on thorns, to store them for later consumption.
+This behavior gave it another common name: butcher bird.
+So I chose as its victim one of my beloved, harmless, and beautiful skinks.

-A blank canvas can be very intimidating, but one way of overcoming that is to open the Bible to Psalms or just open it to anything, and try to illustrate the gist of what is there.
-So, when I was sketching out my composition for “Forsaken,” and referring back and forth to my references, I saw in one photograph three tiny locust leaves, a sign of hope amid despair.
-Spring is near : the sap will rise in the grapevine and the locust tree, they will come back to life and yes, in spite of harsh and unforgiving nature, there will be generations of skinks yet to come, for the Lord of Life also made those thorns to serve as refuge for many, and the vine’s grapes eventually will feed many.
-Spring has arrived and there will soon be blossoms adorning the tree leading to sweet pods, and birds and other creatures will shelter there in its branches.
+Spring is near : the sap will rise in the grapevine and the locust tree; their buds will swell and they will come back to life.
+In spite of harsh and unforgiving nature, there will be generations of skinks - and people - yet to come, for the Lord of Life also turns thorns to good, to serve as refuge for many, and the vine’s grapes eventually will feed many.
+Spring has arrived and there will soon be blossoms adorning the tree, leading later to honey-sweet pods, and birds and other creatures attracted to and blessed with the bounty will shelter there in its branches.

 #Shrike #Loggerhead #Locust #HoneyLocust